calmjs/calmjs/README.rst

 whatever versions desired, or even simply remove that dependency completely by setting the version to ``None``.

+Whenever an actual ``package.json`` is needed by |calmjs|, the
+|calmjs_npm| utility flattens all Node.js dependencies needed by the
-Through this inheritance mechanism whenever an actual ``package.json`` is needed, the dependencies are flattened for consumption by the respective JavaScript package managers, or by the desired toolchain to make use of the declared information to generate the desired artifacts to achieve whatever desired task at hand.
+Python packages into a single file, which is then passed into the respective JavaScript package manager for consumption.
+This process is also done when a |calmjs| toolchain or utility make use of these declared information to to generate the desired artifacts to achieve whatever desired task at hand.

-Of course, if the nested style of packages and dependency in the same style as |npm| is desired, no one is forced to use this, they are free to split their packages up to Python and JavaScript bits and have them be deployed and hosted on both PyPI (for ``pip``) and |npm| respectively and then figure out how to bring them back together in a coherent manner.
+Of course, if the nested style of packages and dependency in the same style as |npm| is desired, no one is forced to use this, they are free to use whatever tools to interpret or make use of whatever data files and dependencies available, and/or to split their packages up to Python and JavaScript bits and have them be deployed and hosted on both PyPI (for ``pip``) and |npm| respectively and then figure out how to bring them back together in a coherent manner.
 Don't ask (or debate with) the author on how the latter option is better or easier for everyone (developers, system integrators and end-users) involved.

 Declare explicit dependencies on paths inside ``node_modules``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~